python-can-define-radio/sdr-course/classroom_activities/Ch10/manual_modulation_activity.md

 - You cannot use any other sounds (clicking, snapping, clapping, spoken words, etc).
 - You will not know the word in advance.
 - The word will be written using Latin characters (a-z).
+- The system must be at least loosely based on Unicode or ASCII.

 **Execution**:
 - All student groups will submit their directions anonymously.